osism/osism.github.io/docs/guides/configuration-guide/rookify.md

 sidebar_position: 31
 ---

-# Configure Rookify: Migrate from Ceph Ansible to Rook (Technical Preview)
+# Configure Rookify: Migrate from Ceph-Ansible to Rook (Technical Preview)

 :::warning

 Rookify is developed to migrate from Ceph-Ansible to Rook _in place_ and _without downtime_.
-Nevertheless, it is **strongly advised** to test Rookify in a controlled environment beforehand, such as the [OSISM testbed](https://github.com/osism/testbed).
-Additionally, ensure that all precautionary backups are taken, and any other necessary safety measures are in place.
+Nevertheless, it is **strongly advised** to test Rookify in a controlled environment first, such as the [OSISM testbed](https://github.com/osism/testbed).
+Addition ure that precautionary backups are made, and all other necessary safety measures are in place.

 :::

-The [Rookify GitHub repository](https://github.com/SovereignCloudStack/rookify) includes a README.md that provides a condensed summary of the information covered here.
+For a condensed summary of the information covered here, refer to the [Rookify GitHub repository](https://github.com/SovereignCloudStack/rookify).

 ## Config.yaml

 The primary configuration file for Rookify is `config.yaml`.
-The repository contains an example file for general use, as well as one specifically tailored to the OSISM testbed setup:
+The repository includes an example file for general use, as well as one specifically tailored for the OSISM testbed setup:

 - [config.example.yaml](https://github.com/SovereignCloudStack/rookify/blob/main/config.example.yaml)
 - [config.example.osism.yaml](https://github.com/SovereignCloudStack/rookify/blob/main/config.example.osism.yaml)